kubernetes/enhancements/keps/sig-apps/sidecarcontainers.md

 ## Alternatives

-One alternative would be to have a new field in the Pod Spec of `sidecarContainers:` where you could define a list of sidecar containers, however this would require more work in terms of updating tooling to support this.
+One alternative would be to have a new field in the Pod Spec of `sidecarContainers:` where you could define a list of sidecar containers, however this would require more work in terms of updating tooling/kubelet to support this.

 Another alternative would be to change the Job Spec to have a `primaryContainer` field to tell it which containers are important.
 However I feel this is perhaps too specific to job when this Sidecar concept could be useful in other scenarios.

-Having it as a boolean could cause problems later down the line if more lifecycle related flags were added, perhaps it makes more sense to have something like `lifecycle: Sidecar` to make it more future proof.
+Having it as a boolean could cause problems later down the line if more lifecycle related flags were added, perhaps it makes more sense to have something like `containerLifecycle: Sidecar` to make it more future proof.